kenlindgren93/Whale-Portfolio/README.md

 </table>
 </div>

-No matter how far these other portfolios might seem, the S&P does affect each one.
+No matter how independent these other portfolios might seem, the S&P does affect each one.
 Some more than others.
 Take a look at the "riskiest" portfolio of Berkshire Hathaway when compared to the S&P:

 ![png](output_36_1.png)